 All consultations must be recorded in Assist (please refer to the Assist User Guide - Consultations in related resources).
 In the consultation record the:

 - name of staff member(s) including the Aboriginal practice leader or Aboriginal staff involved in the consultation

 - issues discussed and outcomes

-- if there is another document relating to this consultation, for example, Form 457 Notification of After Hours Consultation with an Aboriginal Officer, include the Objective reference number.
+- if there is another document relating to this consultation, for example, Form 456 Aboriginal Practice Leader Case Discussion/Consultation, include the Objective reference number.